aschluter/ClinPrior/README.md

 # ClinPrior

 ClinPrior is an interactome-driven prioritization method that predicts the patient's disease gene based on the description of the phenotype in HPO terms.
+This prioritization is divided into two steps:
+Gene prioritization
-This prioritization is divided into two steps: (1) computation of a phenotypic metric by comparing the patient's phenotype with HPO-Gene associations from existing human disease databases (prior knowledge) and (2) iterative propagation of this phenotypic score within of a multilayer network with physical and functional interactions.
+(1) computation of a phenotypic metric by comparing the patient's phenotype with HPO-Gene associations from existing human disease databases (prior knowledge) and (2) iterative propagation of this phenotypic score within of a multilayer network with physical and functional interactions.

+Variant prioritization

 ## Installation